rxn8/testing-stuff/readme test.md

 <details>
 <summary><h3>5.01</h3></summary>
 <br>
-1. Original Release Firmware (OTA file not released due to lack of support for Adesto flash in newer hardware)
+1. Original Release Firmware
+OTA file not released for this version due to lack of support for Adesto flash in newer hardware.
 </details>
 <details>
 <summary><h3>5.21</h3></summary>